jbenand/jbenand.github.io/index.md

         </figcaption>
 </figure>

 Similarly, Éowyn from The Lord of the Rings stands out as a strong character, despite the film’s broader failure to pass the test.
-And for example,Twilight passed the test, but Bella is not often considered as a strong female character, as it is said that she relies on men to save and protect her.
+And for example,Twilight passed the test, but Bella is not often considered as a strong female character, as it is said that she relies on men to "save and protect" her.
 <figure class="center">
     <img src="/assets/img/twilight.gif" alt="twilight" class="center" width="600">
         <figcaption>